Helen Bekele Tola

-Helen Bekele Tola (born 21 November 1994) is an Ethiopian long-distance runner.
+Helen Bekele Tola (born 21 November 1994) is an Ethiopian–Swiss long-distance runner.
 She finished second at the 2019 Tokyo Marathon, and third at the 2021 Berlin Marathon.
 She has also won the Annecy and Barcelona Marathons, as well as multiple other long-distance events.
 Born in Ethiopia, she now lives in Switzerland.

 Personal life

 Helen Bekele Tola was born in Ethiopia.
-In 2005, she moved to Geneva, Switzerland.
+In 2015, she moved to Geneva, Switzerland.
 Tola is married to Tesfaye Eticha, who competed for Switzerland at the 2012 Summer Olympics.